experientials/zishell/README.rst

     shell some-command
     !some-command

-This will invoke a command, and return back to rshell.
+This will invoke a command, and return back to zishell.
 Example:

 ::